logic-for-hackers/spring-2015/idris/tutorial.md

 Okay, let's get started.
 Idris has a [REPL](http://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) which we can use to play around.
-You can run it with `idris` on the command line.
+You can run it with `idris --toal` on the command line.

 ```idris
 Idris>